Lapin0t/phd-manuscript/main/08_conclusion.typ

 - In @ch-ogs we arrived at operational game semantics.
 We constructed a generic OGS model, proposing an axiomatization of languages with open evaluation.
-This axiomatization is inspired by abtract machines, taking a computational approach to operational semantics.
-Most notably, it leaves the syntax entirely opaque and devoid of any inductive nature, to be constrasted e.g., with structural operational semantics~#mcite(<Plotkin04a>).
+This axiomatization is inspired by abstract machines, taking a computational approach to operational semantics.
+Most notably, it leaves the syntax entirely opaque and devoid of any inductive nature, to be contrasted e.g., with structural operational semantics~#mcite(<Plotkin04a>).
 Yet this is enough to construct an OGS model, and to prove it correct w.r.t. an observational equivalence under suitable hypotheses (@ch-proof).
 This underlines that much like